saicharankarasala/sai-charan-website/README.md

 *   **Animations**:
     *   ✨ **AOS (Animate On Scroll)**: A library to easily add reveal animations to elements as they scroll into view.
     *   🖼️ **Framer Motion**: A production-ready motion library for React, used here for creating smooth and performant animations and gestures.
+    *   ⌨️ **react-simple-typewriter**: Used for the animated typewriter effect in the hero subtitle.
 *   **Email Integration**:
     *   ✉️ **EmailJS**: Allows sending emails directly from client-side JavaScript, without needing a backend server.
 Securely handles sending form data.
 *   **Performance Monitoring**: